ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The response payload specifies the parameters 'group_name', 'joining_uri' and 'as_uri', from the status properties of the newly created OSCORE group (see {{config-repr}}), as detailed below.

 When custom CBOR is used, the response payload is a CBOR map, where entries use the same abbreviations defined in {{groupcomm-parameters}}.
-When CoRAL is used, the response payload includes one element for each specified parameter.
+When CoRAL is used, the response payload includes one link element for each specified parameter.

 * 'group_name', with value the group name of the OSCORE group.
 This value can be different from the group name possibly specified by the Administrator in the POST request, and reflects the final choice of the Group Manager as 'group_name' status property for the OSCORE group.
 This parameter MUST be included.